towalink/wgtrack/README.md

 ```

 - Configure wgtrack using /etc/wgtrack.conf
-- Configure wgtrack to run as services as needed
+- Configure wgtrack to run as a service as needed

 ### Clone (for developers only)

-- Clone this repo to your local machine using `https://github.com/towalink/wgtrack.git`
+Clone this repo to your local machine using `https://github.com/towalink/wgtrack.git`

 ---